mysociety/alaveteli/running/states.md

     <a name="user_withdrawn">user_withdrawn</a>
   </dt>
   <dd>
-    The requester has abandoned this request for som e reason
+    The requester has abandoned this request for some reason.
     <ul>
       <li>Prompt user to write message to tell authority</li>
     </ul>